Search

 Dr Ronelle Geldenhuys is a registered Trans-Tasman patent attorney and Principal at Jones Maxwell Smith & Davis, Brisbane, with over 15 years of experience in patent prosecution, IP strategy, and commercialisation across software-implemented inventions, AI, electronics, and telecommunications.
 She is a part-time lecturer in the Master of Industrial Property program at the University of Technology Sydney, where she teaches Patent Systems and Infringement and Validity.
 Ronelle publishes on intellectual property law and gender equity, with recent work appearing in the Journal of Intellectual Property Law and Practice (2024), the Queen Mary Journal of Intellectual Property (2025), and an Edward Elgar edited collection (2024).
 She is the Founder and Strategic Advisor of the ChIPs Australia and New Zealand Chapter, which she grew to over 300 members, and serves as Secretary of FICPI Australia.
 She was an invited keynote speaker at the FICPI World Congress 2025.
 Ronelle holds a B.Eng. and M.Eng. from the University of Pretoria, a Ph.D. in Electro-Optics from Eindhoven University of Technology (Netherlands), and a Master of Industrial Property from the University of Technology Sydney.

-Who is it for?
+Who was it for?

-This event is open to everyone and aims to connect like-minded IP professionals, including marketing, HR, IT, paralegal, recruitment, accounting, patents, trade marks, and whatever level you are at from trainee to senior leader – *everyone* is welcome to attend.
+This event was open to everyone and aims to connect like-minded IP professionals, including marketing, HR, IT, paralegal, recruitment, accounting, patents, trade marks, and whatever level you are at from trainee to senior leader – *everyone* is welcome to attend.

 Cost and registration